rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 Udacity has a FREE hands-on tutorial by Google people.
 It pauses with <strong>quizzes</strong> along the way.
 So it takes some patience get through its thoroughness.

-It starts by diving right in with diff.
+It starts by diving right in with diff:

    * <a target="_blank" href="https://www.youtube.com/watch?v=Ytux4IOAR_s&list=PLAwxTw4SYaPk8_-6IGxJtD3i2QAu5_s_p">
    The class' video playlist on YouTube</a>